 Why purchase this First Day of Issue 2019-P Australia 1 oz.
 Silver Apollo 11 Moon Landing bullion coin?

 The Perth Mint celebrates the 50th Anniversary of Apollo 11's Moon Landing in 1969 with the release of this silver bullion coin.
-Having a mintage limited to 50,000, this 2019 dated coin is struck from 1 Troy oz. of .9999 fine silver.
+Having a mintage limited to 50,000, this 2019 dated coin is struck from 1 Troy oz. of .9999 fine silver, and is already sold out at the Perth Mint.

 Sensational Moon Landing Design